resources

 There are plenty of HR automation tools on the market, so do some research and find a solution that suits your business.
 Check that it has all the features you need right now and that it’s scalable enough to meet future demands.
 Flexibility is also important, such as the ability to create custom HRIS integrations with existing tools.

-Look for software that makes it super-easy to access data from anywhere for employees as well as HR teams.
+Look for software that allows employees and HR teams to access data from anywhere.
 Pay attention to security and customer support offerings.

 Of course, your budget is a big consideration.
 An all-in-one platform like Paylocity gives you custom pricing plans and the option to add as many features as you need.